Luís Gama: Childhood and slavery

 I was born in the city of S. Salvador, capital of the Bahia province, in a two-story house at Bângala Street, forming an internal angle, in the "Quebrada", on the right side from the Palma churchyard, in the Sant'Ana parish, on June 21, 1830, at 7 in the morning, and I was baptized, eight years later, in the main church of Sacramento, in the city of Itaparica.

 Lígia Ferreira, one of the researchers who has most studied Gama's life, points out that this information could not be verified, although she stresses that the sobrado where he was born still exists; the register of his baptism could not be found, and adds to this the fact that the omission of his father's name from his account casts doubt on his real identity.
 (Note: There is, in the historical memory of Salvador, an enormous gap derived from the bombing of the city in 1912 that, among other destruction's, burned the centuries-old documentation of what had been the first capital of Brazil.)

+Researchers Lisa Earl Castillo and Wlamyra Albuquerque announced the discovery of new documents in the Bahia State Public Archives that they claim contain previously unpublished information about Luiz Gama’s life, which could lead to new theories regarding his birth, childhood, and parentage.

+Among the documents found was the alleged baptismal record, registered at the Parish of the Blessed Sacrament and St. Anne in the city of Salvador in October 1831, which is said to have been the first baptism—in contrast to the second baptism, which is said to have taken place years later but has never been found: